 “What are some great core exercises I can do if I can’t get on the floor?”
 I recently received this question via the Facebook Secret Group.
-This Facebook group is a place where people that have my programs go to ask me questions and also to ask the community questions when it relates to injury, pain, health, and fitness.
+This Facebook group is where people with my programs go to ask me and the community questions about injury, pain, health, and fitness.

-This video is specifically called “3 Great Core Exercises if You Can’t Get on the Floor”.
+This video is called “3 Great Core Exercises if You Can’t Get on the Floor”.
 It utilizes one of my favorite pieces of equipment; the wall.

 YouTube to watch the YouTube video.

-Go up against the wall on your forearms at whatever angle that you can handle, or whatever your fitness level can handle.
+Go against the wall on your forearms at whatever angle you can handle or your fitness level.

 Wall Plank in Forearms Position

 Wall Plank with Increase Incline Position

 Remember this when doing this great core exercise.
-When getting into that plank position, your forearms should not be too high because that will put a lot of stress in the shoulder and over activates the trapezius muscle.
+When getting into that plank position, your forearms should not be too high because that will put a lot of stress on the shoulder and over activates the trapezius muscle.

 Wrong Forearms Position

-By bringing your forearms a little bit lower, you end up easing the stress in the shoulder and in the neck.
+By bringing your forearms a little bit lower, you ease the stress in the shoulder and neck.

 Correct Forearms Position

-So first move into a wall plank position and adjust to whatever incline that you can and hold it for a period of whatever you can handle.
-You can do 5, 10, 15, or 20 second holds and increase from 5 repetitions to 10 repetitions.
+So first, move into a wall plank position, adjust to whatever incline you can, and hold it for a period of whatever you can handle.
+You can do 5, 10, 15, or 20-second holds and increases from 5 repetitions to 10 repetitions.

 2. Wall Plank from Forearms to Straight Arms

-Move from the forearm position to the straight arm position, and then back into the forearm position.
+Move from the forearm to the straight arm position and back into the forearm position.
 Keep alternating back and forth.

 Wall Plank from Forearms to Straight Arms (side view)

-In that forearm position, get your forearms in a good spot, come up onto your hands and then back down.
+In that position, get your forearms in a good spot, come up onto your hands, and then back down.

-Wall Plank from Forearms to Straight Arms (back view)
+Wall Plank from Forearms to Straight Ams (back view)

-#3 – Wall Plank with Knees Up and Out to Greatly Exercise Your Core
+3. Wall Plank with Knees Up and Out to Greatly Exercise Your Core